pergolafabio/Hikvision-Addons/advanced_card/twowayaudio.with.advanced.camera.card.md

 Our hikvision devices do support SIP, but SIP knowledge is necessary, its not always easy to setup a PBX like Asterisk, but there is another away!
 Most cameras/doorbells do have a speaker/microphone, so two way audio (talk-back) can be activated, they all use a different protocol, in case of Hikvision its ISAPI

-Somewhere begin 2023 this ISAPI protocol was inserted in the go2rtc addon, the advanced camera card offers a card with microphone support!!
+Somewhere begin 2023 this ISAPI protocol was inserted in the go2rtc app, the advanced camera card offers a card with microphone support!!
 So that means we can use an camera entity in HA and we can actually speak to the person at the doorbell.

 ## Advantages: